Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_ownership.md

 ---

+!> **V1 release candidate** This resource was reworked and is a release candidate for the V1.
+We do not expect significant changes in it before the V1.
+We will welcome any feedback and adjust the resource if needed.
+Any errors reported will be resolved with a higher priority.
+We encourage checking this resource out before the V1 release.
+To migrate from older grant resources please follow the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md#migration-from-old-grant-resources-to-new-ones).

 ~> **Note** For more details about granting ownership, please visit [`GRANT OWNERSHIP` Snowflake documentation page](https://docs.snowflake.com/en/sql-reference/sql/grant-ownership).

 !> **Warning** Grant ownership resource still has some limitations.
 Delete operation is not implemented for on_future grants (you have to remove the config and then revoke ownership grant on future X manually).